Interviewee: TAYLOR ALXNDR

 Biography:

 E.R.
-Anderson is a queer Southern writer, bookseller, and editor from Atlanta, Georgia.
+Anderson (they/them, he/him) is a queer Southern writer, bookseller, and editor from Atlanta, Georgia.
 Anderson is the Executive Director of Charis Circle, the non-profit programming arm of Charis Books and More, the nation’s oldest and largest feminist bookstore.
 Anderson’s novel in progress, Paradise Park, tells the story of the Turners, an Evangelical Catholic family of six, who operate a sin and salvation-themed amusement park in Alapaha, Georgia.
 When not writing, Anderson is a recovering academic, lazy athlete, and a serious lover of bulldogs, cooking, and the Atlanta Braves.

 Special Collections and Archives

-Gender and Sexuality Collections Subject Guide
+Gender and Sexuality Collections: Subject Guide

 Phone: (404) 413-2880